rsksmart/rootstock-network-settings/README.md

+# Disclaimer

+This is a beta version until audited by the security team.
+Any comments or suggestions feel free to contribute or reach out at our [open slack](https://developers.rsk.co/slack).

 # rsk-network-settings

 This library exposes the Network settings for the different networks.
 This includes network upgrades activation heights, and ERP federation details.